 Rhododendron Species Foundation is probably THE site if your main interest is rhododendron species.

 Rhodoland the English version of a Dutch gardener's web site is filled with interesting info and some great pictures.

 Société Bretonne du Rhododendron is a group of French rhododendron fanciers.
-The site does contain some valuable information in English and is well-illustrated.
+The site is in French with a number of pictures.